marcocspc/sshman/README.md

 To add a new connection, type:

-`sshman add`
+`sshman add` or `sshman add <connection-name>`

+You can replace

-Then press ENTER. sshman will prompt for connection name, user, password and other needed information.
+Then press ENTER. sshman will prompt for needed info.

+You can still use ssh syntax, like this:

+`sshman add <connection-name> ssh user@host`

+Or even:

+`sshman add <connection-name> ssh user@host -i /path/to/your/key`

+Another way would be:

+`sshman add <connection-name> ssh user@host -i /path/to/your/key -L port:remote-address:remote_port -L another:port:forwarding`

+If you want to use this mode, remember always to use \<connection-name\>.

 ## Connect to existing connection